Gordon Bennett Cup (auto racing)

-As one of three Gordon Bennett Cups established by James Gordon Bennett, Jr., millionaire owner of the New York Herald, the automobile racing award was first given in 1900 in France.
+In automobile racing, the Gordon Bennett Cup was an annual competition which ran from 1900 to 1905.
+It was one of three Gordon Bennett Cups established by James Gordon Bennett, Jr., millionaire owner of the New York Herald.

-In 1899 Gordon Bennett offered the Automobile Club de France (ACF) a trophy to be raced for annually by the automobile clubs of the various countries.
-The trophy was awarded annually until 1905, after which the ACF held the first Grand Prix motor racing event at a road course near Le Mans.
+In 1899, Gordon Bennett offered the Automobile Club de France (ACF) a trophy to be raced for annually by the automobile clubs of the various countries.
+The competition was held until 1905, after which the ACF held the first Grand Prix motor racing event at a road course near Le Mans.

-The 1903 event in Ireland possibly gave rise to the birth of British Racing Green.
+The 1903 event in Athy, Co.
+Kildare, Ireland gave rise to the birth of British Racing Green.

 The Cup

-The trophy given to the winner was a Panhard, driven by the Genius of Progress, with Nike as his co-driver.
+The trophy given to the winner was a sculpture of a Panhard racing car driven by the Genius of Progress with the Goddess of Victory as passenger.